 RMoL had set guidelines for the course types, curriculum, duration, etc. The primary activities of the NGO partners were to identify and select trainees, identify and hire trainers, conduct basic training of trainers, develop a MIS for effective and efficient monitoring of the programme and adapt the RMoL curriculum to some extent.
-Saath Livelihoods set-up training centres in the selected urban centres.

 A flexible approach has contributed to continual evolving of the Programme in response to its context.
 It has helped incorporate lessons learned during implementation, and facilitated evolution of training content, implementation arrangements, and reporting.
 In August 2010, after RMoL's approval, Udaan expanded its reach to rural areas in Jodhpur district by launching a Mobile Van Program.
-The van is equipped to train youth in skills for car repairing, software, hospitality, and mobile phone repairing, etc.

-Saath offered two courses through the Mobile Van - Computer Hardware and Two Wheeler Servicing and Repairing during 2010-11.
+The van is equipped to train youth in skills for car repairing, software, hospitality, and mobile phone repairing, etc. Saath offered two courses through the Mobile Van - Computer Hardware and Two Wheeler Servicing and Repairing during 2010-11.
 With 7 centres and 1 Mobile Van, Udaan had successfully trained more than 8,743 youth in Rajasthan.
 Udaan was awarded the eRajasthan Award, 2009 for Digital Learning - Private Sector Initiative of the Year.